yuchen-sh/Network-Digital-Twin/README.md

 ## Prerequisites:
-Before start using this mmWave WLAN module, please keep the following in mind:
+Before start using this module, please keep the following in mind:

-1. Understand WLAN IEEE 802.11 MAC/PHY operations.
+1. Understand WLAN IEEE 802.11 MAC/PHY, LTE, and 5G NR operations.
 1. Get familiar with ns-3 and how to run simulations in ns-3.
-1. Understand the existing Wifi Model in ns-3 which implements WLAN IEEE 802.11a/b/g/n/ac/ax.
+1. Understand the existing wireless/Wifi Model in ns-3.

 ## Contact info:
 yuchen.liu.sn at gmail dot com